jw-yue/galls-postal-revamp/docs/BACKEND_INTEGRATION_GUIDE.md

 **When to Use:**

 - New users with no contact information
-- Users with incomplete contact data (for the most part users should have their email and craft if logged in.
-Remember to make a change where we have users select a craft before they can proceed from cart to checkout.)
+- Users with incomplete contact data (primarily email address)

 **Characteristics:**